This will be a different Christmas. How will you inspire delight in this Christmas season in the middle of the unexpected?

 Click here to read.

-Our featured post today, on Grace & Truth Link-Up, is written by Ashley Rowland – “4 Simple Tips to Enjoy the Moment This Christmas.” #graceandtruth #featuredpost Click To Tweet
+Today's featured post on Grace & Truth Link-Up is written by Ashley Rowland – “4 Simple Tips to Enjoy the Moment This Christmas.” #graceandtruth #featuredpost Share on X

 We would love to hear your ideas on how you will find delight in this Christmas season.